cocos/cocos-docs/en/scripting/reference-class.md

 ### Instance Methods

-Instance methods should be declared in the prototype object at:
+Instance methods should be declared in the prototype object:

 ```typescript
 class Foo {